SEKOIA-IO/documentation/docs/operation_center/intakes_customformat.md

 The creation of an empty Custom format is the first step to develop your own Intake.
 After that, you will be able to create an instance of this Intake and start sending your logs.
 No event will be parsed but you will be able to see the evolution of your parser while you are developping it.

-First of all, go to `Intakes`, `+ INTAKE` and select `Custom format` :
+First of all, go to `Intakes`, `+ INTAKE` and select `Custom format`:

 1. Write the name of your Intake
 2. Give a description for your Intake
 3. Select a module.
 A module is linked to a taxonomy in relation with your format which will help you to develop your parser.
-For instance, if you develop a custom format for a Fortinet product, you will choose the Fortinet module.
+For instance, if you develop a Custom format for a Fortinet product, you will choose the Fortinet module.
 If your module does not exist, just write the name of your module (name of the application or compagny if they have different products) and click on `Create`
 4. Select the data sources associated to your events.
-You can have severals ones.
+You can have multiple ones.
 Data sources can be use when you want to deploy rules.
 5. Click on `Save`

 ![SEKOIA.IO Custom format creation](../assets/operation_center/custom_format/create_custom_format.png){: style="max-width:150%}

 ### Panel overview
-The custom format panel is structured like this :
+The custom format panel is structured like this:

 1. Metadata information about your Intake
-2. The area where you can build your Intake with `Stages`
+2. An area where you can build your Intake with `Stages`
-3. A button to switch in `Expert mode` (yaml visualization of your Intake)
+3. A button to switch in `Expert mode` (YAML visualization of your Intake)
 4. A button to display the `Taxonomy manager`
 5. An area to test your Intake with an event sample.